Superfluidity vs prethermalisation in a nonlinear Floquet system: Superfluid to prethermal transition

 \section{Superfluid to prethermal transition}

-Above the critical velocity, the initial plane wave state in momentum space is unstable and the flow turbulent \cite{hakim97,leboeuf2001}.
-We then expect \cite{Haldar2021} to enter a prethermal regime which lasts a very long time before Floquet heating boils the system into an infinite temperature state.
-One of the fundamental characteristics of this prethermal regime is the boiling time $\tau_{\rm boil}$.
-The question that naturally arises is: is $\tau_{\rm boil}$ finite (albeit larger than the observation time considered in figure \ref{fig:rho_dynamica}) or infinite in the superfluid phase?
-In the first case, we would have a meta-stable superfluid state.
-In this section, we show the opposite: superfluidity prevents thermalisation at all times in our periodically-driven nonlinear system.
+Above the critical velocity, the initial state is unstable and the flow enters a regime analogous to the weak turbulent regime in time-independent systems \cite{hakim97,leboeuf2001}.
+Following \cite{Haldar2021}, we expect our system to enter a long-lived prethermal state before Floquet heating drives the system into an infinite temperature state after some boiling time $\tau_{\rm boil}$.
+A natural question that then arises is whether, below the critical line, $\tau_{\rm boil}$ is finite (albeit larger than the observation time considered in Figure \ref{fig:rho_dynamica}), in which case, we would have a metastable superfluid state, or infinite, in which case we would have a true superfluid state.
+In this Section, we show that superfluidity prevents thermalisation at all times in our periodically-driven nonlinear system.

-The boiling process induced by Floquet heating is conveniently characterised by the temporal evolution of the variance $\sigma_x^2(t)=\langle x^2\rangle-\langle x\rangle^2$ of the angle distribution \cite{Haldar2021}.
-In the prethermal regime $t \ll \tau_{\rm boil}$, $\sigma^2_x(t)$ shows a plateau while at $t\gg \tau_{\rm boil}$ it saturates to the value of a uniform distribution $\sigma^2_x(t) \approx \pi^2/3$, a signature of an infinite temperature state.
+The boiling process induced by Floquet heating can be conveniently characterised by the temporal evolution of the variance $\sigma_k^2(t)=\langle k^2\rangle-\langle k\rangle^2$ of the quasi-momentum distribution~\cite{Haldar2021}.
+In the prethermal regime $t \ll \tau_{\rm boil}$, $\sigma^2_k(t)$ shows a plateau while at $t\gg \tau_{\rm boil}$ it saturates to the value $\pi^2/3$ obtained for a uniform momentum distribution, a signature of an infinite temperature state.
 The transition from these two behaviors is sharp and the time at which this happens defines the boiling time.
-Figures~\ref{fig:tau_boil}(b) and (c) present two examples of simulations in, respectively, the superfluid regime and the turbulent regime.
+Figures~\ref{fig:tau_boil}(b) and (c) present two examples of simulations in, respectively, the superfluid regime and the prethermal regime.
 In the first case, the variance remains small and no boiling time could be defined up to the maximal integration time, i.e. $10^8$ periods.
 On the contrary, inset (c) demonstrates the existence of a finite boiling time although it is exponentially large.
+Note that, though the variance remains small before $\tau_{\rm boil}$ in both insets (b) and (c), the underlying dynamical behaviors are different, see SM.